Pfizer under fire in Europe, U.S. as it weighs next Astra move

 Maryland Governor Martin O‘Malley and Delaware Governor Jack Markell wrote to Pfizer Chief Executive Officer Ian Read “expressing deep concerns” about the planned deal, given the fact that AstraZeneca employs 5,700 people in the two states.

-Many in the United States fear Pfizer’s promise to Britain that the combined company would keep 20 percent of its research and development workforce in the country will inevitably jeopardise American jobs.
+Many in the United States fear Pfizer’s promise to Britain that the combined company would keep 20 percent of its research and development workforce in the country will inevitably jeopardize American jobs.

 In Britain, however, there are concerns that Pfizer’s vows leave too much room for it to renege on its promises, and Prime Minister David Cameron, who initially welcomed Pfizer’s “robust” assurances, now wants more commitments.